ayecue/greybel-js/README.md

 	-p, --path	Path to Grey Hack
 ```

+For Windows you can use something like [gitbash](https://gitforwindows.org/).
+Or just use the UI.

 Keep in mind that not all functionality is implemented yet.
-So certain parts of the Grey Hack API is not there.
+So certain parts of the Grey Hack API isn't there yet.

 ### Examples:
 #### Most common emulator command: